Advocates' assn writes to CJI over quick posting of anticipatory bail plea of BJP MLA Virupakshappa | Law-Order

 - India

-The Advocates' Association, Bengaluru, has expressed concern over quick posting of the interim anticipatory bail application of BJP MLA Madal Virupakshappa, facing charges of collecting bribe through his son Prashanth Kumar M V.
+The Advocates' Association, Bengaluru, has expressed concern over quick posting of the interim anticipatory bail application of BJP MLA Madal Virupakshappa, facing charges of collecting bribes through his son Prashanth Kumar M V.

+The Congress too raised questions over it saying that this will not happen without the government support.

 The MLA, who resigned as the chairperson of the Karnataka Soaps and Detergents Limited (KSDL), was granted anticipatory bail by the High Court on Tuesday.